islalowe/led_alarm_clock/README.md

 # led_alarm_clock
 ### A deaf-friendly alarm clock built on a Pico board that uses visual feedback to wake up the user.

 ### Feature 1: LED Flashing When Alarm Goes Off
-An 8x32 LED matrix flashes when the alarm is triggered to provide a high-intensity visual cue.
+When the alarm triggers, an **8×32 LED matrix** flashes to provide a high-intensity visual cue.
-The flashing frequency begins at 1 Hz and doubles every 2 minutes if the alarm is not deactivated, reaching a maximum urgency cap of 4 Hz.
+- Flashing frequency starts at **1 Hz** and doubles every 2 minutes if not deactivated, reaching a maximum urgency cap at **4 Hz**
-LED brightness during flashing alarm mode is adjusted using an LDR sensor to maintain strong visibility (100% brightness) in bright environments while reducing excessive glare (70% brightness) in dark rooms.
+- LED brightness is auto-adjusted via an **LDR sensor** — full brightness (100%) in bright rooms, reduced (70%) in dark rooms to reduce excessive glare

 ### Feature 2: Display Screen
-A 1602 LCD screen display shows the current time, alarm time, and whether the alarm is ON or OFF.
+A **1602 LCD** shows the current time, alarm time, and alarm status (ON / OFF).

 ### Feature 3: Button Controls
-Used to set current time.
-Used to set alarm time.
+Three buttons handle all interaction:
+- Set the current time
+- Set the alarm time
-Used to stop the alarm once triggered.
+- Stop the alarm once triggered

 ### Feature 4: On and Off System Alarm System
 Turns the alarm system ON and OFF.
 There is Clock Mode with just the time display and Alarm Mode where the user can set and activate an alarm clock.